tjrein/hw3/readme.txt

   * spambase.data
   * CTG.csv

-  NOTE: The respective scripts are configured to use spambase.data and CTG.csv from the present directory as a default.
+  NOTE: The classification scripts are configured to use spambase.data and CTG.csv from the present directory by default.
         I have included the datasets in the .zip, so the scripts should work out of the box.

 ==== General Overview ====